-- o Panorama max size 24 inches on long side (min aspect ratio 2:1) - DISCLAIMER: Reasonable precautions will be taken to ensure that entries are unharmed, but the Langlade County Fair board is not responsible for damage or loss no matter the cause. - No offensive or objectionable contest will be allowed.
-Discretion will be of the judges and the fair board. - Enter one class at a time: Amateurs, or Professionals - Limit of 10 entries per class.
+- 16x20 maximum matte size - Panorama max size 24" on long side (min aspect ratio 2:1) - DISCLAIMER: Reasonable precautions will be taken to ensure that entries are unharmed, but the Langlade County Fair board is not responsible for damage or loss no matter the cause. - No offensive or objectionable contest will be allowed.
+Discretion will be of the judges & the fair board. - Enter one class at a time: Amateurs, or Professionals - Limit of 12 entries per class.